elis-wind/PhD/Web_scrapping/readme.md

 **Output**

-- Word and its frequency per each subcorpus
+- `out.txt`: a file with words and their frequencies per each subcorpus

 ## `get_adj_context.py`